tgresearch/JavaScript/files/5차/note.md

 widnow.addEventListener("resize", handleResize);
 ~~~
-///display the resize object that was fired
+display the resize object that was fired
-///will be useful when we are making a form or click on link, etc.
+will be useful when we are making a form or click on link, etc.

-//#C
+### C
 ~~~javascript
 const title = document.querySelector("#title");
 function handleClick(){